-- 1. Total operating revenue is R995 million in 2023/24 and increases to over a billion R1 billion and R65 million) by 2025/2026.
-However, given sound financial management strategies are put in place we can expect an increase in revenues exceeding 6% - 2.
-Total operating expenditure is R950 million in 2023/24 and escalates to R1 billion by 2025/26.
-However, given sound financial management strategies are put in place we can
+1. Total operating revenue is R882 million in 2023/24 and increases to over a billion R993 million by 2025/2026.
+However, given sound financial management strategies are put in place we can expect an increase in revenues exceeding 6%

-3. It must be noted that the municipality has budgeted for a surplus over the MTERF, which increases steadily from R44 million in 2023/24 to R56 million in 2025/26
+- 2. Total operating expenditure is R1 billion in 2023/24 and escalates to R1.1 billion by 2025/26.
+However, given sound financial management strategies are put in place we can - 3.
+It must be noted that the municipality has budgeted for a deficit over the MTERF, which is as a result of the decreased billing. - 4.
+Te municipality was also realistic in providing estimations for costs such as chemicals, water tankers and the provision for fixing pumps to curb water supply disruptiuons.